awwong1/Godville-Tools/README.md

 # Godville-Tools
- A collection of tools for interacting with the Godville game.
-Most of them will be automation tools like auto Punish or auto Encourage.
+ A script that automates some actions for the game 'Godville' (check it out <a href="http://godvillegame.com/>here</a>).
+For the moment what it does is auto-punish and auto-encourge, auto god-voice when there is no possibility to either punish or encourage.

 # To Run
 You need to have `casperjs`, `nodejs` and `npm` installed globally on your machine (using the `-g` option).